-The Odyssey is my comfort book.
-The book that I have fashioned my life after to a large extent.
-So much so that when I feel there is an unnameable crisis, of a personal or spiritual nature, looming I run to read excerpts from Homer’s epic.
+The Odyssey is my comfort book, a book that I have fashioned my life after to a large extent, so much so that, when I feel there is an unnameable crisis looming, of a personal or spiritual nature, I tend to read excerpts from Homer’s epic.

-There is something that reassures me about the adventures of Odysseus, as he braves cannibals, sirens and mythical beings to finally come home.
-His fortunes are never more than can be loaded into deep bowed well trimmed ships.
-Every island he runs ashore he explores curiously and with such a sense of adventure that one cannot but help wonder how restless he might get when finally he reached Ithaca after all his adventures.
+There is something that reassures me about the adventures of Odysseus as he braves cannibals, sirens and mythical beings to go home.
+His fortunes are never more than can be loaded into deep bowed well-trimmed ships.
+Every island he runs ashore he curiously explores with such a sense of adventure that one cannot but help wonder how restless he might get when finally he reaches Ithaca after all his adventures.

 The Consummate Conceited Trickster